FOSSforlife/notes/notes/Guides/podcasting tips.md

 - You'll want to generate this programmatically.
 Since I code in Node.js, I use an NPM package called [podcast](https://www.npmjs.com/package/podcast).
 - My method is to manually create a [YAML file](https://github.com/solutions-podcast/podcast/blob/main/episodes/ep003.yml) for each episode, and then use a [Node.js script](https://github.com/solutions-podcast/podcast/blob/main/scripts/feed-gen.js) to generate the RSS feed file.
 - Once it's generated, I have a [GitHub Action](https://github.com/solutions-podcast/podcast/blob/main/.github/workflows/update-rss.yml) that uploads it to DigitalOcean Spaces using the S3 protocol.
+- I've recently learned that you can use [GraphCMS](https://graphcms.com) for podcast hosting/generation using their [template](https://graphcms.com/marketplace/templates/graphcms-podcast), which is another option that might be more robust, but just like my solution it is very much aimed at developers.
+The perk is that you can manage your content in a friendly user interface, and it builds an API that you can then use to create a website and gain subscribers.

 ## Hosting the files
 If you're tech-savvy and can use GitHub, you can host basically unlimited episodes for a very cheap price.